petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/creating-a-database-dump.md

     The `--databases` and `--add-drop-database` flags are necessary for backup restoration to work correctly.
 You can also use the `/backup/download` API to see how the backup service creates its MySQL dump file.

-The resulting database dump contains the following code just before the create table statements.
+The resulting database dump contains the following code before the `create table` statements.

 ```sql
 --